Nahom Nigussie: Ethiopian street and documentary photographer documenting urban life and transformation

 How did you get started in photography?

-My introduction to photography began at home through my father, who worked as a photographer in our village.
+I was introduced to photography through my father, who worked as a photographer in our village.
 He documented our family, extended relatives, and community events such as birthdays and ceremonies.

 Growing up, I was constantly surrounded by his work — watching how he approached people, how he handled his camera, and later looking through the printed photo albums he created.
-Those albums were more than just images; they were memories carefully preserved, and they shaped my early understanding of what photography could mean.
+Those albums shaped my early understanding of photography as a way of preserving memories.

 How would you describe yourself?